DemuraAIdev/drm_framework/README.md

    [MAMP on Mac OS](http://stackoverflow.com/questions/7670561/how-to-get-htaccess-to-work-on-mamp)

 4. Install composer and run `composer install` in the project's folder to create the PSR-4 autoloading stuff from Composer automatically.

+##CSS & JS

+##Bootstrap
+Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+It contains CSS- and (optionally) JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.

+##Fontawesome
+Font Awesome is a font and icon toolkit based on CSS and Less.
+It was made by Dave Gandy for use with Bootstrap, and later was incorporated into the BootstrapCDN.
+Font Awesome has a reported 38% market share among those websites that use third-party font scripts on their platform, ranking it second place after Google Fonts.[2]

+##Anime.js
+Anime.js (/ˈæn.ə.meɪ/) is a lightweight JavaScript animation library with a simple, yet powerful API.
+It works with CSS properties, SVG, DOM attributes and JavaScript Objects.

 ## License